Direct Vision Standard and the HGV safety permit scheme

 Under data protection legislation we have to let you know when we do something 'automatically' using our computers or other systems or make an automated decision (without human intervention) that significantly affects you.

-The way vehicle data will be captured by our ANPR cameras, and the way PCNs will be issued will be the same as for our Road User Charging schemes.
+The way vehicle data is captured by our ANPR cameras, and the way PCNs are issued is the same as for our Road User Charging schemes.

 Sharing your information